 We use our Trello board as a “big idea hub.”
 It helps us decide the general direction we want to head in for new content and is largely based on user feedback.

-When we're mapping out our week, we pick a few ideas from the Trello board, take a look at our “Poll Response” spreadsheet (below), and disect data from Google Analytics also to help us spot trends and patterns in user behavior.
+When we're mapping out our week, we pick a few ideas from the Trello board, take a look at our “Survey Response” spreadsheet (below), and dissect data from Google Analytics also to help us spot trends and patterns in user behavior.

 Armed with this knowledge, we now have the ability to create content knowing that it's the type of content our users will engage with.